-1. Press WPT | ENT.

-2. If searching for the waypoint By Name, press ENT.
-If searching for the Nearest waypoint, press \downarrow to NEAREST|ENT.
+- 1. Press WPT | ENT. - 2.
+If searching for the waypoint By Name, press ENT.
+If searching for the Nearest waypoint, press \downarrow to Nearest | ENT.
 (To search by name, jump to step 5 below.)

-Find Waypoint menu, left; Find By Nearest command, center, Find by Name command, right.
+Find Waypoint menu (left), Find By Nearest command (center) and Find by Name command (right).

-3. If you're looking for nearest, the GlobalMap says it is calculating, then a list of waypoints appears.
-The closest is highlighted at the top of the list and the farthest at the bottom of the list.
+3. If you're looking for nearest waypoint, the GlobalMap says it is calculating, then a list of waypoints appears.
+The closest waypoint is highlighted at the top of the list and the one farthest from you is at the bottom of the list.